-Quickbooks will tell you that the only solution is to upgrade to their Enterprise version for $3,000.
+Quickbooks will tell you that the only solution is to upgrade to their Enterprise version for more than you want to spend.

 Note: Your computer may give you a VIRUS WARNING when downloading this.
 This is because this program uses a "keyboard macro" and makes Quickbooks think you are hand-typing the "merge" commands into the keyboard.
 This is the only way Quickbooks will allow it.
 Many virus' also use keyboard macros.

-In any case, if it was a virus and hacked into your computer to steal $3,000.00 -- oh wait, you already HAVE that virus.
+In any case, if it was a virus and hacked into your computer to steal thousands -- oh wait, you already HAVE that virus.
 It's Called Quickbooks!

 As you are probably in panic mode, wondering how to operate your business tomorrow, you can make room now, manually, in your customer file by MERGING unused customers, vendors, or Inventory Items.

-Identify customers who are inactive and (in single user mode) change their Customer ID to "Retail" or something similar.
+Identify customers, vendors, items, or other Names which are inactive and (in single user mode) change their Customer ID to "Retail" or something similar.
 Quickbooks will ask you if you want to Merge transactions, say "Yes."
 Do this a few hundred times and you'll have room for a hundred more customers.